Adil0710/Voic-Assistance/README.md

-How To Run Project :- Download the project and install all dependencies and libraries by executing command "pip install -r requirements.txt"
+How To Run:- Download the project and install all dependencies and libraries by executing command "pip install -r requirements.txt"